Akhil-Kar/Angular-TaskManager/README.md

 # TaskManager

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.1.
+Install using 'npm install -g @angular/cli'

 ## Development server

+Run 'npm run server' first for starting the Working Json Server.
+This will create a json server at `http://localhost:5000/`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.